activeyawcontrol/simrig-evolution/README.md

 Timeline: April 2020

 Mood: OK, I don't think I'm going to get triples any time soon, but I probably will eventually.
 I should just buy the triple stand now, because SimLab is getting backordered really quickly, and that way I'm covered whenever I want to upgrade.
-Also, it will make it easier if the monitor is on the standalone mount (as opposed to the integrated which forces certain geometry and doesn't deal with triples > 32" without modifications).
+Also, it will make it easier if the monitor is on the standalone mount (as opposed to the SimLab integrated mount, which forces certain geometry and doesn't deal with triples > 32" without modifications).

-What I bought: triple mount
+What I bought: SimLab triple mount

 PC:
 * Intel i4590 processor